-Utilizing today’s technology advancements, brake pads fall into three categories: organic, semi-metallic (metallic) and ceramic.
+Utilizing today’s technology advancements, brake pads fall into three categories: organic brake pads, semi-metallic (metallic) brake pads and ceramic brake pads.

 Semi-metallic (or often referred to as just “metallic”) brake pads contain between 30-70% metals, like copper, iron, steel or other composites and often a graphite lubricant and other durable filler material to complete manufacturing.
 Semi-metallic brake pads can serve a variety of functions from every day driving to track performance.

 Ceramic brake pads are made of a durable ceramic compound, often fortified with other material to help with friction application and heat management.
-Prior to 2015, ceramic brakes commonly contained copper threads for heat management and increased friction performance characteristics, but since then, the Environmental Protection Agency has called for the reduction of copper material in brake pads, mandating a reduction of copper content to 0.5 percent by weight, by 2025.
-While usually sold at a higher price point, ceramic brakes are very quiet, produce less dust as they wear and perform consistently at a wider range of temperatures and driving conditions.
+Prior to 2015, ceramic brake pads commonly contained copper threads for heat management and increased friction performance characteristics, but since then, the Environmental Protection Agency has called for the reduction of copper material in brake pads, mandating a reduction of copper content to 0.5 percent by weight, by 2025.
+While usually sold at a higher price point, ceramic brake pads are very quiet versus semi-metallic brake pads, producing less dust as they wear and perform consistently at a wider range of temperatures and driving conditions.

-What are the differences between semi-metallic and ceramic brake pads?
+What are the differences between ceramic brake pads and semi-metallic brake pads?

-The difference between ceramic and semi-metallic brake pads is simple – it all comes down to the materials that are used to produce each brake pad.
+The difference between ceramic brake pads and semi-metallic brake pads is simple (watch video) – it all comes down to the materials that are used to produce each brake pad.

-When choosing a ceramic or semi-metallic brake pad for a vehicle, there are certain applications in which ceramic and semi-metallic pads both offer different advantages.
+When choosing a ceramic brake pad or semi-metallic brake pad for a vehicle, there are certain applications in which ceramic and semi-metallic brake pads both offer different advantages.

-For performance vehicles, track driving, or when towing, most drivers prefer semi-metallic brakes, as they provide better braking over a wider range of temperatures and conditions.
+For performance vehicles, track driving or as the best brake pads for towing, most drivers prefer semi-metallic brake pads, as they provide better braking over a wider range of temperatures and conditions.
 They are made of material that conducts heat well, thus making them more able to withstand higher temperatures upon braking, while helping the system cool simultaneously.
 Semi-metallic brake pads can be noisier than ceramic brake pads and their price point normally falls between that of organic and ceramic brake pads.

 Understanding how brake pads function and how different brake pad materials are suited for different applications will help you make the right brake pad selection to fit your customer’s unique vehicle and driving needs.